Applying to the Program

 Housing is not provided.
 Interns will need to find and pay for housing on their own.
 We recommend you seek out fellow interns as possible roommates.
 Additional information and some on and off-campus options for students are listed below.

 Campus Guest Housing - There is an option for campus "Guest Housing" for interns, since they will be engaged in University business.
 Each intern is responsible for their own housing payment.
 Campus Guest Housing will be available in the second half of June but does not include meals.
 You can read more about it and register for it once registration opens.
+Campus Guest Housing is not available until the end of UCSD's spring quarter when students move out of the dorms for the summer.

 UCSD Off-Campus Housing Directory - Information to be provided following intern selection/confirmation.